erikafrangione/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My name is Erika!
-I recently defended my M.Sc. thesis focusing on Evolutionary Genetics/Genomics at the University of Toronto.
-I use a combination of bioinformatics, genomics, and statistical techniques in my research, specializing in sequencing pipelines for high throughput DNA/RNA sequence data analysis.
-I also have an excellent knowledge of cell and molecular biology protocols in the wet-lab.

-I’m passionate about learning to code, volunteering in science outreach programs, and teaching the next generation of scientists.
+I’m a recent M.Sc. graduate from the University of Toronto specializing in evolutionary genetics/genomics.
+My interest in cutting-edge biological research began as an undergraduate student working in a genomics-based laboratory where I studied the link between plant parasitism and gene loss in chloroplasts.
+In my graduate work, I started to specialize in developing pipelines for high throughput NGS data analysis, and gained experience performing WGS and RNA-seq workflows using bioinformatics and statistical tools.
+Working on these projects has helped me acquire a strong interest in coding, allowed me to volunteer in many science outreach programs, and strengthened my ability to teach university level science across a broad spectrum of biological subjects.